 The same is true of character development.
 We should seek to provide the best environment possible, but parents must not consider their job complete having provided the ideal environment.
 They must watch the development of character with undivided attention, molding, correcting, removing the bad weeds which crop up.
 Above all, parents must be there, with their children, modeling to them the character of God and the relationship He wants to form with each of His children.

-Stay tuned for the next post in this series on character development.
-In the meantime, head over to our website at aThinkingGeneration.org and get our latest DVD series, Educating A Thinking Generation, in which session 6 is entirely focused on the development of character.
+Check out the next post in this series on character development.
+Or, head over to our store at aThinkingGeneration.org and get our latest DVD series, Educating A Thinking Generation, in which session 6 is entirely focused on the development of character.

 Happy little avocado growing!